johnbrc/MPD-Distribution/Modules/M4/README.md

+# M4 - Module 4

-# The Commissioning of the Messianic Community
+## The Commissioning of the Messianic Community

 This resource represents the fourth module (M4) of the *Maize Plant Discipleship Syllabus*—a teaching and training resource, designed in collaboration with Africans, for use in African contexts.